BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/isengard.md

 - Berserker blade
 - light armour

-**ACTIVE/PASSIVE RULES**
+**SPECIAL RULES**

-- **Berserker Blade** `ACTIVE` - A hand-and-a-half weapon.
+- **Berserker Blade** `ACTIVE`

+A hand-and-a-half weapon.
 If using as a two-handed weapon, the berserker can make a single Strike against every enemy model they were Engaged in Combat with.

-- **Oblivious to Pain** `PASSIVE` - When the berserker suffers a Wound, roll a D6.
+- **Oblivious to Pain** `PASSIVE`

+When the berserker suffers a Wound, roll a D6.
 On a 6, the Wound is ignored.

 </div>